guitarrapc/githubactions-lab/README.md

 If the job using remote actions or remote workflows, then it will be downloaded to `/home/runner/work/_actions/{OWNER}/{REPOSITORY}/{REF}` folder.
 For example, `actions/checkout@v4` will be downloaded to `/home/runner/work/_actions/actions/checkout/v4`.

+This path is useful when you want to touch files or use it beyond the action.

 ```yaml
 # .github/workflows/remote-actions-download-path.yaml
 ```